Netcracker/KubeMarine/documentation/Installation.md

       namespaces: ["kube-system"]
 ```

-There are three parts of PSS configuration. `pod-security` enables/disables the PSS installation.
-The default profile is described in `defaults` section.
+There are three parts of PSS configuration. `pod-security` enables or disables the PSS installation.
+The default profile is described in the `defaults` section.
-`enforce` defines the policy standard that will enforce pods.
+`enforce` defines the policy standard that enforces the pods.
 It must be one of `privileged`, `baseline`, or `restricted`.
-For more information please follow the link [Pod Security Standards](#https://kubernetes.io/docs/concepts/security/pod-security-admission/).
+For more information, refer to [Pod Security Standards](#https://kubernetes.io/docs/concepts/security/pod-security-admission/).

 #### Configuring Exemption

-The `exemption` section describes objects that will not be enforced by policy.
+The `exemption` section describes objects that are not enforced by the policy.
 It is possible to define `User` or `ServiceAccount` in
-`username` section.
-For example("system:serviceaccount:my-ns:myadmin" - it's a serviceAccount, "myuser" - it's a user):
+the `username` section.
+For example, ("system:serviceaccount:my-ns:myadmin" - it is a serviceAccount, "myuser" - it is a user):

 ```yaml
 ...